A basic $n$ dimensional representation of Artin braid group $B_n$, and a general Burau representation: The core idea: Path Analyzing Approach

 In the positive crossing $\sigma$, the $1^{st}$ strand, which is also the {\bf top} strand, goes downward from the higher point $1$ to the lower point $2$.
 We assign the entry $\psi_{12}=t$ to this strand.
 At the same time the $2^{nd}$ strand, which is also the {\bf bottom} strand, goes downward from the higher $2$ to the lower $1$.
 We assign the entry $\psi_{21}=b$ to this strand.
 In the negative crossing $\sigma^{-1}$, the top strand goes downward from the higher $2$ to the lower $1$.
 We assign the entry $\psi^{-1}_{21}=t^{-1}$ to this strand.
 At the same time the bottom strand goes downward from the higher $1$ to the lower $2$.
 We assign the entry $\psi^{-1}_{12}=b^{-1}$ to this strand.
 Moreover, since there is no strand connecting the higher $1$ to the lower $1$, we set $\psi_{11}=0$.
 For a similar reason $\psi_{22}=0$, and also $\psi^{-1}_{11}=\psi^{-1}_{22}=0$.

-In summary, in positive crossing, $t$ is assigned to the top strand and $b$ assigned to the bottom strand, at the crossing point.
-Similarly, in negative crossing, $t^{-1}$ is assigned to the top strand and $b^{-1}$ assigned to the bottom strand, at the crossing point.
-In simplest words the core idea is, $\mathbf{t}$ for {\bf top} and $\mathbf{b}$ for {\bf bottom} in positive crossing, and, $\mathbf{t^{-1}}$ for {\bf top} and $\mathbf{b^{-1}}$ for {\bf bottom} in negative crossing! (below figures).
+In summary, for positive crossings, $\mathbf{t}$ is assigned to the {\bf top} strand and $\mathbf{b}$ is assigned to the {\bf bottom} strand, at each crossing point.
+Similarly, for negative crossings, $\mathbf{t^{-1}}$ is assigned to the {\bf top} strand and $\mathbf{b^{-1}}$ is assigned to the {\bf bottom} strand, at each crossing point (Figure \ref{fig2}).

-To extend this idea to $B_n$ with generators $\sigma_1$, $\sigma_2$ ,$\cdots$ it is enough to to assign the value $1$ to any strand who goes downward from a higher point $i$ to a lower point $i$ straight away without being involved with any crossings.
+To extend this idea to $B_n$ with generators $\sigma_1$, $\sigma_2$ ,etc., it is enough to to assign the value $1$ to any strand who goes downward from a higher point $i$ to a lower point $i$ straight away without being involved with any crossings.
 This means the $ii$-entry=$1$, for such a $i$.
 Also remember that if there is no strand connecting a higher $i$ to a lower $j$ then the $ij$-entry=$0$.
-For $B_3$ this is shown below:
+For $B_3$ this is shown in Figures \ref{fig3} and \ref{fig4}.

-In examples below, we show how a typical braid in $B_3$ composed of some generator is depicted, and how its matrix representation is calculated by multiplication of matrices representing its constituent generators:
+In examples below, we show how a typical braid in $B_3$ composed of some generator is depicted, and also how its matrix representation is calculated by multiplication of matrices representing its constituent generators: